suriya122/lapolo-task2-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project I just created the customised design of Boostrap carousel has React Component.
+Feel free to use this carousel component design.

 ## Available Scripts